cassiemusolf/Word-Counter/README.md

 ## Specifications

-* _
-* _
-* _
+* _Take user input of one letter and return it back.
+  input: 'a' output: 'a'_
+  This is the simplest full behavior because I need the program to recognize the user's input and be able to return something back to them.
+In this case, starting with returning the recognized input of only one letter would be the most simple.
+* _Take user input of a word and return it back to them.
+  input: "dog" output: "dog"_
+  This is the next most simple because, again, it is recognizing the user's word and simply returning them back their word.
+* _Take user inputted word and return to them an integer.
+  input: "dog" output: 1_
+  This spec moves from returning a single letter or word back, to returning an integer that will end up corresponding to counting the word.
+* _Write two of the same words and return the integer 2.
+  input: "dog dog" output: 2_
+  This input is a step to be able to count and add up how many times a word is repeated without having to sift through other words as well.
+* _Take a string with multiple words and count if there are    repeated words.
+  input: "I have a dog named Bozo.
+My dog loves to go on hikes." output: 2_ This spec now moves to take a longer inputted string and will look through each word in the string to see if it matches the selected word.
+If so, it will add the number of times it's found.
+* _Take in to consideration special cases such as lowercase and uppercase.
+input: "DOG" output: 1_
+  This spec will take the input of a capitalized word but be able to read it when the word "dog", in lowercase, is the word selected to be counted.

 ## Description

-_This web application was built in order to take a user's inputted sentence and another input that selects a word within that sentence.
+_This web application was built in order to take a user's inputted string and another input that selects a word within that string.
 The application will take that word and count how many times it is repeated within the user's inputted text._

 ## Setup/Installation Requirements